-Evidence-based programs that will address ELs' lost instructional time include high intensity tutoring, summer programs, and extended-day or extended-year programs.
+Evidence-based summer learning and enrichment programs that address ELs' lost instructional time include credit recovery, native language support, and ESL and content tutoring for remediation and acceleration.
 LEAs are purchasing learning platforms that allow differentiation for students based upon their English language proficiency level.
 This will promote academic achievement by providing individual support to content teachers regarding academic gaps.